What is a Ruby gem?

 The more specific the version number is the more restricted the version range will be.

-You have a few extra options when requiring a gem inside a Gemfile.
+You have a few options when requiring a gem inside a Gemfile.

-You may want to pull a gem directly from GitHub.
+You may want to pull a gem from a different source, like GitHub.

 Here's an example: